 June – October, evening and night concerts. www.alte-musik.co.at

 June – September: Summer concerts.
-Schubert Festival Vienna: annually in May. www.schubertkirche.at
+Schubert Festival Vienna: every year in May.
+September – November: Orgelherbst www.schubertkirche.at

 Musical enjoyment is provided by the one-hour classical concerts with organ and trumpets in the Maltese Church, located right on Kärntner Strasse.
 The program is filled with works by Händel, Mozart and Bach, plus Viennese classics by Schubert and Haydn.